Wendy Williams Slams Jussie Smollett After Charges Are Dropped: ‘He Will Be Judged For The Rest Of His Life’

 Wendy Williams is the latest star to slam actor Jussie Smollett.

 As The Inquisitr shared yesterday, the public was shocked when it was announced that all charges against Jussie Smollett, including 16 felony counts of lying to police, had been dropped.
-The Empire star was originally accused of orchestrating a “homophobic and racist attack” against him in January.
-But instead of facing possible jail time, Smollett got off with a slap on the wrist and just ended up having to forfeit his $10,000 in bail money.
+The Empire star was originally accused of orchestrating a “homophobic and racist attack” against himself in January.
+But instead of facing possible jail time, Smollett got off with a slap on the wrist, simply having to forfeit his $10,000 in bail money.

-Since the news was announced, the public and celebrities have been lashing out against the actor and Wendy Williams is the latest TV personality to weigh in.
-On today’s episode of The Wendy Williams Show, The Hollywood Life shares that Wendy, who has thought that Jussie was guilty of the crime from the very beginning, thinks Smollett is one lucky guy.
+Since the news was announced, the public — and many celebrities — have been lashing out against the actor.
+Wendy Williams is the latest TV personality to weigh in on the matter.
+On today’s episode of The Wendy Williams Show, Hollywood Life shares that Wendy, who has been of the belief that Jussie was guilty of the crime from the very beginning, thinks Smollett is one lucky guy.

 “He’s the luckiest man in the world for not going to jail.”